ZhiweiCheng2020/Applied_DL_Bert/README.md

 - If we treat each component as the letter/word in text, the protein classification is similar to text classification problem.

 - In this project, we applied a well-know NLP model, BERT (https://arxiv.org/abs/1810.04805), to dig information from protein sequences and predict their types.

+- How to run the code:
+    1. find and open the script: src\train.py
+    2. set parameter *len_all*: the number of seqs you wuold like to include in model training
+    3. set parameter *lr*: learning rate
+    3. set parameter *num_epochs* and *batch_size*: number of epochs and batch size
+    3. set parameter *ebd_dim*:

 Project Organization